Goals of Drug Court

-The Phases of Jackson County Drug Court (An 18 month program)
+The Phases of Jackson County Drug Court (A 12-18 month program)

 Phase I - Four weeks of intensive outpatient treatment.
 Requirements include 4 days a week group therapy, individual sessions, 12 step program attendance, and urinalysis testing 4 times a week, and a weekly court appearance.

-Phase III - Twenty four weeks of less intensive treatment that includes group therapy twice a week, individual counseling once a month, participation in a 12 step program, urinalysis twice a week, and a court appearance every three weeks.
+Phase III - Sixteen weeks of less intensive treatment that includes group therapy twice a week, individual counseling once a month, participation in a 12 step program, urinalysis twice a week, and a court appearance every three weeks.

-Phase IV - Twelve weeks of treatment that includes group therapy 1 night a week, individual counseling once a month, participation in a 12 step program, urinalysis testing 1 time a week and a court appearance once a month.
+After Care - Sixteen weeks of treatment that includes group therapy 1 night a week, individual counseling once a month, participation in a 12 step program, urinalysis testing 1 time a week and a court appearance once a month.

 How Does an Individual Enter the Drug Court Program?

 There are certain factors the Drug Court team reviews when considering an individual for admission into the program.